 6. HAM Radio/Communications

 Knowing how to operate a HAM Radio will make you an invaluable member of your community come D-Day.
 In order to send communications via a HAM Radio, you will need a license to do so.
-You should, without a doubt, also own and know how to use walkie talkies.
+You should, without a doubt, know emergency radio frequencies, also own and know how to use walkie talkies.

 7. Mend Clothes

-Target isn’t going to be open during Judgment Day, so we suggest learning how to sew on a button, whipstitch a hole and put on a patch to make your clothes last.
+Target isn’t going to be open WTSHTF, so we suggest learning how to sew on a button, whipstitch a hole and put on a patch to make your clothes last.